shreyaskorde16/FedFitTech/README.md

 **6.2 Implementation of FedFitTech case study (With Early stopping)**

-<p align="justify"> The **FedFitTech case study** presents an improved version of FedFitTech, where clients stop learning once they have converged, enhancing efficiency.
-To
+<p align="justify"> The FedFitTech case study presents an improved version of FedFitTech, where clients stop learning once they have converged, enhancing efficiency.
 </p>

+> \[!Tip\]
-<p align="justify"> To perform an experiment with the case study, you just need to change the `Early Stopping` flag in the configuration file located at `FedFitTech/config/base.yaml`.
-The updated hyperparameters will be as shown below. </p>
+> To perform an experiment with the case study, you just need to change the `Early Stopping` flag in the configuration file located at `FedFitTech/config/base.yaml`.
+The updated hyperparameters will be as shown below.

 | Description | Value |